 The College is now, with sadness, working towards closure shortly after the 2017/18 academic year.
 We will be remaining on our current site until October 2018 but there is no plan for the move of any departments or a continuation of Heythrop College anywhere else.
 The future development of the Jesuit intellectual apostolate will be something different and will emerge out of discussions the British Province is having, to which we will contribute.

-For the coming academic year our focus will be to ensure that Heythrop’s high teaching standards are maintained and that you are given the best possible experience during your time with the College.
+For the current academic year our focus has been to ensure that Heythrop’s high teaching standards are maintained and that you are given the best possible experience during your time with the College.
 See more on the Student Experience Commitment.

 We are currently reviewing arrangements to support you after the closure of the College, including access to duplicate certificates and transcripts through the University of London.
 More information on this will be available shortly.